HeyPublisher/heypublisher-submission-manager/readme.txt

 == Changelog ==

+= 2.0.0 =

+* Finally got around to that redesign everyone has been begging us for :)
+* The Options page is now a single form, which should prevent those pesky javascript errors that prevented some folks from fully configuring the plugin because they couldn't bring up the other tabs.
+* The uninstall plugin link is now on the first screen, beneath the Plugin Statistics - not that you'd ever want to use this, but just in case.
+* The plugin was basically overhauled, from the ground up.
+It renders faster.
+The code is better organized.
+Building upon this version will allow us to turn around new features faster.

 = 1.5.1 =

 * Writers will now be prompted to provide their name, bio and website URL when submitting works to your publication.